PhilanthropyDataCommons/data-scripts/README.md

 # data-scripts

-Command-line scripts to add data to a PDC service instance.
+Most of the scripts here are command-line scripts to add data to a PDC service instance.
+Those live in `src/` and are written in TypeScript unless otherwise noted.

+There is also a Python script for processing the PDC base fields.
+Right now, that script lives, somewhat arbitrarily, in `standalone/`.
+This way of organizing things is not necessarily permanent; as we add more scripts, we can rearrange however makes sense.

 ## Separate scripts